jbnunn/TwitchRobot/Chapter5-Lambda-ASK.md

 ### On to the next step...

-You're now ready for the final section, [Controlling the Robot](./Part6-Control.md).
+You're now ready for the next chapter, [Controlling the Robot](./Chapter6-Control.md).